PurdueECE/action-foreach/README.md

 # Action Foreach
-This action will run another action on a list of repos
+This action will run another action on a list of repos.

 # Usage
 ```yaml